riclolsen/json-scada/docs/install.md

 ### 2. PostgreSQL / TimescaleDB

-PostgreSQL version 12.
-TimescaleDB version 1.7.
+PostgreSQL version 12, 13 or 14.
+TimescaleDB version 1.7 to 2.2.1 or newer.
 Previous versions can work but are not recommended.
 Newer versions can work but were not tested.

 * https://www.timescale.com/products
 * https://docs.timescale.com/latest/getting-started/installation